frycast/rcosmo/README.md

 + Statistical tools
 + Visualisation

-The current version of `rcosmo` covers includes the following functionality:
+The current version of `rcosmo` includes the following functionality:
 +	Generation of a comprehensive data frame of CMB observations, which include HEALPix indices, metadata, CMB intensities and their corresponding spherical and/or cartesian coordinates, as well as polarization data
 +	Window subsetting tools for investigating circular, convex and non-convex polygonal sub-regions on the sphere